tauri-apps/tauri-docs/docs/about/intro.md

 Tauri is a toolkit that helps developers make applications for the major desktop platforms - using virtually any frontend framework in existence.
 The core is built with Rust, and the CLI leverages Node.js making Tauri a genuinely polyglot approach to creating and maintaining great apps.

-If you want to know more about the technical details, then please visit the [Introduction](/docs/getting-started/beginning-tutorial).
+If you want to know more about the technical details, then please visit the [Introduction].
 If you want to know more about this project's philosophy - then keep reading.

 <div className="videowrapper">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/UxTJeEbZX-0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>